The Best Baby Swings of 2023

 Of course, you will also want the swing to meet your style preferences, fit easily into your home, and meet your budget constraints.
 That's a lot to ask, and very few baby swings meet the needs of picky parents!

-Full disclosure: Some of these swings, including a few 4Moms, Fisher Price, and Munchkin models, were sent to us as free test samples by the manufacturer.
+Full disclosure: Some of these swings, including some Maxi Cosi, 4Moms, Fisher Price, and Munchkin models, were sent to us as free test samples by the manufacturer.

-To help you find the perfect baby swing for your family, throughout the year we continually put new baby swings through our hands-on testing to find the best and safest options of the year.
-Below are the top 5 options we found, followed by reviews of several options.
+To help you find the perfect baby swing for your family, throughout the year we continually put new models through our hands-on testing to find the best and safest options of the year.
+Below are the top 5 models we've tested, followed by reviews of several additional options.

 If you're looking for a baby bouncer instead of a swing, check out our reviews of the best baby bouncers, where we review the Nuna Leaf and several other great options.